michaeljoseph/cookiemonster/cookiemonster.md

 ???
 So, that's cool, but not quite enough for me.

-Because I can't script it
+Because I can't automate it
 ---
 class: inverse, bottom, left
 background-image:url(resources/itch.jpg)